 Of course, the software should systemize your projects and workflows, but that doesn’t mean it should have zero flexibility.

-A good project management tool for designers should be customizable from both a team perspective (with tailored workflows and overarching dashboards, for example), as well as from an individual worker standpoint (where they can see only what’s on their plate at that time).
+A good project management tool for designers should be customizable from both a team perspective (with workflows tailored to your design team and overarching dashboards, for example), as well as from an individual worker standpoint (where they can see only what’s on their plate at that time).

-Finding a tool that helps the team collaborate but also offers the pliability for individual people — whether it’s your team members or your clients — to work in a way that suits them best significantly increases your chances that they’ll adapt and actually put the platform to work.
+Finding a project management tool that helps your agency or internal team collaborate but also offers the pliability for individual people — whether it’s your team members or your clients — to work in a way that suits them best significantly increases your chances that they’ll adapt and actually put the platform to work.

 5. The Option to Use the Tool on Mobile